j2ho/GalaxySite2/README.md

-### Not a stand-alone tool
+### Not a stand-alone tool. should be ran in cluster3
-1. needs Galaxy, GalaxyPipe
+1. needs Galaxy modules
 2. needs openbabel (see "# OpenBabel path" in Site2/site.py)
 3. need to set site_db path in "libfr_site.py"
    e.g.)